Chambers & Partners:

 Sarah was admitted as a barrister in England and Wales in 1988, as an attorney in the Cayman Islands in 1998, as a barrister in the British Virgin Islands in 2004, as a barrister in Anguilla in 2004, and as an attorney in New York state in 2018.

-Sarah has been a notary public in the Cayman Islands since 2013.
+Sarah has been a Certified Fraud Examiner since 2003 and a notary public in the Cayman Islands since 2013.